abtin/notes/2021/Nov.md

 -  Hofstader’s law: Things take longer than you expect, even after accounting for Hofstader’s law.
 - reading about Agent Based Modeling

+### Nov 30, 2021

+#### Thoughts

+-  Got two audio books.
+The Design of everyday things (new version) and Evolve your brain.
+Let's hear what they have to say!